Stacy-Riley/interactive-card-details-form/README.md

 - [Author](#author)

 ## Overview
-This component is a mobile
+This component is a mobile responsive credit card component.
+The user has five input fields to enter their credit card information into.
+There are functions in place to verify the user information.
+These include empty fields, characters other than numbers, and number limitations.

 ### The challenge